mysrcs/wruby/posts/loop.md

 Enjoy looping through your Jekyll collections!

-## Refs

-1. Just the sections were statically rendered.
+[^1]: Just the sections were statically rendered.
 All the recipes were pulled in dynamically - I'm not that insane!